KarthikPrabhu23/CKA-2025/README.md

 The Deployment controller in Namespace `lima-control` communicates with various cluster internal endpoints by using their DNS FQDN values.
 Update the ConfigMap used by the Deployment with the correct FQDN values for:

-- DNS_1: Service kubernetes in Namespace default
+- DNS_1: Service kubernetes in Namespace `default`
-- DNS_2: Headless Service department in Namespace lima-workload
+- DNS_2: Headless Service department in Namespace `lima-workload`
-- DNS_3: Pod section100 in Namespace lima-workload.
+- DNS_3: Pod section100 in Namespace `lima-workload`.
 It should work even if the Pod IP changes
-- DNS_4: A Pod with IP 1.2.3.4 in Namespace kube-system
+- DNS_4: A Pod with IP `1.2.3.4` in Namespace `kube-system`

 Ensure the Deployment works with the updated values.